Sanmilee/ML_Project/README.md

 ***
 ### Project Overview

 This project focuses on streamlining the machine learning model development process by implementing MLOps best practices and tools.
 The goal is to ensure that models are developed in a sustainable, scalable, and repeatable manner.
+The project is defined as config-based.

 - Three projects are described here with diffrent ML orchestrating and pipline tools/platform (Airflow, TFX and Vertex AI)
+***

 ### Airflow & Cloud Composer
 #### Intro